 Alphard has the stellar classification K3 II-III, indicating a giant (III) or bright giant (II) appearing orange in colour.
 The star has a mass 3.03 times that of the Sun and has expanded to a size of 50.5 solar radii.
 With an effective temperature of 4,120 K, it is about 780 times more luminous than the Sun.
 It has a projected rotational velocity of 1.1 km/s and completes a rotation every 2,991 days.
 The star’s estimated age is about 420 million years.

 Alphard is a mild barium star.
 An excess of barium in a star’s spectrum typically indicates mass transfer from a white dwarf companion.
-White dwarfs are dense remnants of stars that expelled their outer layers when they reached the end of their life cycle.
+White dwarfs are dense remnants of stars that expelled their outer layers when they reached the end of their life cycles.
 In a binary system, some of the expelled gas would fall onto the companion and pollute its surface layers.
 Since astronomers have not detected a white dwarf companion near Alphard, it is believed that the companion has since faded and can no longer be seen.

 The same fate awaits Alphard.
 The star is not massive enough to go out as a supernova.
 Instead, when it reaches the end of its life, it will cast off its outer layers to form a planetary nebula and gradually fade as a white dwarf.

 In 2006, a study using precise radial velocity measurements found variations in the radial velocities and spectral line profiles of Alphard and another class K giant, Epsilon Leporis.
 The oscillations had periods from several hours to a few days and are believed to be a result of stellar pulsations.
 The study also found a correlation between the oscillation in the asymmetry of Alphard’s spectral line profile and the star’s radial velocity.
 The discovery of the multi-periodic oscillations and non-radial oscillation modes was in line with earlier detections of solar-like and Mira-like oscillations in red giants and makes these stars interesting targets for asteroseismologic studies.